kh3rm/event-bridge-tech-report/README.md

 The construct, that I have chosen to refer to as an **_Event Bridge_**, helped us with a very practical need: to deliver clean, simple, event-driven [1] updates from an internal system container to a frontend client without extending ownership, responsibility, or coupling.

+> **Note**
+> The following sections describe a concrete implementation based on Redis Pub/Sub and WebSockets.
+These technologies are used to ground the discussion in a real example, but they are not defining characteristics of the Event Bridge pattern itself.
+The architectural properties described do not depend on Redis or WebSockets specifically, but on the presence of a suitable, functionally equivalent event delivery mechanism.

 ## Example implementation

 In our project’s multi-container setup, the simulation container is where scooter instances live and from which all the scooter-related activity eminates.
 On every simulation tick - update interval - each scooter emits its current state.